HPSCTerrSys/TSMP/doc/content/gettingstarted.md

 # Getting Started

-This small Getting Started section is mainly for users with access to JSC machines.
+**Throughout this quick start guide a destinction is made between HPSC-TerrSys users who use specific HPC systems at HPC centres in Germany and external users.
+Through centralized machinefiles and compute environment initialisation scripts, TSMP can be very quickly adjusted to any other HPC site.**

 For a general documentation on how to use TSMP, please refer to the more detailed [Building TSMP](./build_examples.md#building-tsmp) section.

 ## General concept